brendanhcullen/bcullen/content/blog/2020-06-02-tidymodels-decision-tree-learning-in-r/index.markdown

 |rf    |rmse    |standard   |  93.80719|
 |boost |rmse    |standard   |  90.30180|

-After applying our 3 trained models to the unseen test data, it looks like random forest is the winner since it has the lowest RMSE.
+After applying our 3 trained models to the unseen test data, it looks like the boosted tree model is the winner since it has the lowest RMSE.
 In this example, we only used 1% of the data to train these models, which could make it difficult to meaningfully compare their performance.
-However, the random forest model also results in the best out-of-sample prediction (RMSE = 83.47) when using all of the available data, which we did for the [Kaggle competition](https://www.kaggle.com/c/edld-654-spring-2020/leaderboard).
+In practice, the random forest model results in the best out-of-sample prediction when using all of the available data, which we did for the [Kaggle competition](https://www.kaggle.com/c/edld-654-spring-2020/leaderboard).

 <details><summary>Session Info</summary>